jmcoholich/jmcoholich.github.io/content/publication/hrl_optim/index.md

-abstract: "We propose a novel hierarchical reinforcement learning framework for quadruped locomotion over challenging terrains.
-Our approach incorporates a two-layer hierarchy where a high-level planner (HLP) selects optimal goals for a low-level policy (LLP).
+abstract: "We propose a novel hierarchical reinforcement learning framework for quadruped locomotion over challenging terrain.
+Our approach incorporates a two-layer hierarchy in which a high-level policy (HLP) selects optimal goals for a low-level policy (LLP).
 The LLP is trained using an on-policy actor-critic RL algorithm and is given footstep placements as goals.
-The HLP does not require any additional training or environment samples, since it operates via an online optimization process over the value function of the LLP.
-We demonstrate the benefits of this framework by comparing it against an end-to-end reinforcement learning (RL) approach, highlighting improvements in its ability to achieve higher rewards with fewer collisions across an array of different terrains."
+We propose an HLP that does not require any additional training or environment samples and instead operates via an online optimization process over the learned value function of the LLP.
+We demonstrate the benefits of this framework by comparing it with an end-to-end reinforcement learning (RL) approach.
+We observe improvements in its ability to achieve higher rewards with fewer collisions across an array of different terrains, including terrains more difficult than any encountered during training"

 # Summary.
 An optional shortened abstract.
-summary: Submitted to 2025 American Control Conference (ACC)
+summary: 2025 American Control Conference (ACC)
 tags: ['published']

 # Display this page in the Featured widget?